-As an introductory course, this course is suited to those with limited previous experience in climate-related finance or economics.
+As an introductory course, it is suited to those with little or no previous experience in climate-related finance or economics.
 However, a basic understanding of climate science is presumed.

-A week prior to the course start date you will receive an email from us with information on how to access the online course.
-At that time you will be encouraged to visit a short orientation website to familiarize yourself with our online learning platform.
-You will find the computer requirements for this course through this link: computerservices.royalroads.ca/computer_equip_requirements.
+A week prior to the course start date learners will receive an email from Royal Roads University Professional and Continuing Studies with information on how to access the online course.
+At that time learners will be encouraged to visit a short orientation website to familiarize themselves with the online learning platform.
+Learners will find the computer requirements for this course through this link: computerservices.royalroads.ca/computer_equip_requirements.

 This course is eligible to be used as an elective coursein the Climate Action Fundamentals: Foundation Micro-Credential program.
 Interested individuals seeking a broader, foundational knowledge base in climate action may wish to expand upon the learnings of this course by enrolling in this micro-credential.